• Skip to primary navigation

 Canned tomatoes puréed in a food processor.

-FOUR: SIMMER.
-Add the tomatoes to the pan with seasonings and simmer until thickened and a darker shade of red.
+Step 4: Simmer.
+Add the tomatoes and seasonings to the pan with the cooked vegetables, and simmer until sauce is thickened and a darker shade of red.

 Tomato and veggie sauce with pasta in a pan.